When was the last time you were binge eating?

 Food and immunity

-Our immunity system is what defines our physical health which also affects our mental health.
+Our immune system is what defines our physical health which also affects our mental health.

 Why do most ancient remedies for curing a fever, cold, cough, flu, headache, stomach ache, or any physical suffering, revolve around food as the first step?
 Because food heals us, right from a spice or herb to various concoctions and dishes.